Rodney King: Later life

-In May 2008, King checked into the Pasadena Recovery Center in Pasadena, California, where he filmed as a cast member of season 2 of Celebrity Rehab with Dr. Drew, which premiered in October 2008.
-Dr. Drew Pinsky, who runs the facility, showed concern for King's life and said he would die unless his addictions were treated.
+In May 2008, King checked into the Pasadena Recovery Center in Pasadena, California, where he filmed as a cast member of Season 2 of Celebrity Rehab with Dr. Drew, which premiered in October 2008.
+Drew Pinsky, who runs the facility, showed concern for King's life and said he would die unless his addictions were treated.
 King also appeared on Sober House, a Celebrity Rehab spin-off focusing on a sober living environment.
 During his time on Celebrity Rehab and Sober House, King worked on his addiction and what he said was lingering trauma of the beating.
-He and Pinsky physically retraced King's path from the night of his beating, eventually reaching the spot where it happened, the site of the Children's Museum of Los Angeles, which is now Discovery Cube Los Angeles.
+King and Pinsky physically retraced King's path from the night of his beating, eventually reaching the spot where it happened, the site of the Children's Museum of Los Angeles, which is now Discovery Cube Los Angeles.

 In 2009, King and other Celebrity Rehab alumni appeared as panel speakers to a new group of addicts at the Pasadena Recovery Center, marking 11 months of sobriety for him.
 His appearance was aired in the third-season episode "Triggers".
 King won a celebrity boxing match against Chester, Pennsylvania, police officer Simon Aouad on September 11, 2009, at the Ramada Philadelphia Airport in Essington.

 On September 9, 2010, it was confirmed that King was going to marry Cynthia Kelley, who had been a juror in the civil suit he brought against the City of Los Angeles.
 On March 3, 2011, the 20th anniversary of the beating, the LAPD stopped King for driving erratically and issued him a citation for driving with an expired license.
 This arrest led to a February 2012 misdemeanor conviction for reckless driving.

 The BBC quoted King commenting on his legacy.
 "Some people feel like I'm some kind of hero.
 Others hate me.
 They say I deserved it.
 Other people, I can hear them mocking me for when I called for an end to the destruction like I'm a fool for believing in peace."